-I recently had a meeting about ongoing public relations efforts for a Cincinnati client of ours with my colleague, Betty Hull.
+I recently had a meeting about ongoing public relations efforts for a Cincinnati client of ours with my colleague, best dating sites for single parents.
 A large portion of our meeting involved discussing the best approach for timing media pitches near the large calendars she had drawn on the whiteboard that depicted the remaining months of 2013.
 Below are four questions we considered before selecting dates to notify media of various news and announcements.

 1. Is it an Election Day?